-Getting a Second Opinion in West Virginia Could Save Your Life
+Getting a Second Doctor’s Opinion Could Save Your Life

 Liza Bernstein was diagnosed with early-stage breast cancer at age 29.
 Liza is now 50-years old, a community organizer, artist and patient advocate.
 She is not sure she would still be alive though if she hadn’t decided to get a second opinion after undergoing a lumpectomy.
 Her first oncologist told her she didn’t need chemotherapy and was very dismissive about her concerns, she says.

 At first, Liza was hesitant to seek out other doctors’ opinions because her first doctor told her she was fine and that he knew what he was talking about.
 Something about her doctor’s evaluation and recommendations didn’t feel right to Liza, though.
 Fortunately, she trusted her instincts and decided to get a second opinion.